 The second problem was the noise emanating from the bearings as the balls moved in the screw grooves.

-To eliminate the bearing noises, we purchased them from different manufacturers and tested them.
-During the tests, we found that all the bearings had different angular play.
-For the actuator mechanism, we chose the ones with the smallest angular play, which reduced the noise somewhat.
-Further experiments showed that installing two smaller bearings would eliminate the effects of their play on the mechanism operation.
+To eliminate bearing noise, we sourced bearings from various manufacturers and conducted tests.
+During testing, we observed different levels of angular play in each bearing.
+For the actuator mechanism, we selected those with the least play, which helped reduce the noise.
+Further experiments revealed that installing two smaller bearings completely eliminated the effects of play on the mechanism's operation.

 Once the bearing noise was eliminated, we moved on to eliminating the noise in the screw grooves.
 The noise was caused by the movement of a metal ball through the grooves.
 The screw on which the balls moved was 3D printed.
 Since 3D printed parts have a layered structure, the balls made a loud noise when they moved through the grooves.
 This problem was removed by altering the position of the screw grooved part on the table of the 3D printer.